alchemistry/alchemlyb/joss_paper/paper.md

 The resultant estimates of these free energies are essential for understanding binding affinity throughout various stages of drug discovery, such as hit identification and lead optimization [@merz2010drug].
 Other free energies extracted from simulations are useful in solution thermodynamics, chemical engineering, environmental science, and material science.

-Molecular dynamics (MD) packages such as GROMACS [@pronk2013gromacs], AMBER [@case2014ff14sb], NAMD [@phillips2020scalable], and GOMC [@cummings2021open] are used to run free energy simulations and many of these packages also contain tools for the subsequent processing of simulation data into free energies.
+Molecular simulation packages such as GROMACS [@Abraham2015aa], Amber [@Case2005uq], NAMD [@phillips2020scalable], and GOMC [@Nejahi2021aa] are used to run free energy simulations and many of these packages also contain tools for the subsequent processing of simulation data into free energies.
 However, there are no standard output formats and analysis tools implement different algorithms for the different stages of the free energy data processing pipeline.
 Therefore, it is very difficult to analyze data from different MD packages in a consistent manner.
 Furthermore, the native analysis tools do not always implement current best practices [@klimovich2015guidelines; @Mey2020aa] or are out of date